APA-Technology-Division/urban-and-regional-planning-resources/README.md

 * [BTS Open Data Site](https://data-usdot.opendata.arcgis.com/) - On the BTS Open Data site, browse geospatial data that is part of the BTS National Transportation Atlas Database (NTAD) product.
 NTAD is a set of nationwide (United States) geographic databases of public spatial information for transportation facilities and networks; flows of people, goods, vehicles, and craft over the transportation networks; and social, economic, and environmental conditions that affect or are affected by the transportation networks.

-* [Transitland](https://transit.land) -Transitland is an open data platform that collects GTFS, GTFS Realtime, and other open data feeds from over 2,500 transit operators in over 55 countries.
+* [Transitland](https://transit.land) - Transitland is an open data platform that collects GTFS, GTFS Realtime, and other open data feeds from over 2,500 transit operators in over 55 countries.
 Additional Information: [Interline](https://www.interline.io/),[GitHub](https://github.com/transitland).

 * [National Noise Map](https://www.bts.gov/geospatial/national-transportation-noise-map) - Data within the National Transportation Noise Map represent potential noise levels across the nation for an average annual day for the specified year.